caleekalai/ai/README.md

-CALEEKALAI
-Files for AI projects
+Files for AI projects - CALEEKALAI